You have 0 shipments in your cart

 That’s exhausting.

 So this guide is your shortcut.
-We’ll break down the chaos, from choosing your shipping strategy to automating fulfilment and dealing with returns, so you can stop guessing and start shipping smarter in 2025.
+We’ll break down the chaos: from understanding where Australian ecommerce is heading to choosing your shipping strategy, automating fulfilment, and dealing with returns, so you can ship smarter through the rest of 2026, from EOFY to peak season.

 Let's dive in.

-A shipping strategy is your game plan for how you’ll get orders to your customers.
+A shipping strategy is your plan for getting orders to customers in a way that works for your business and meets their expectations.

 2. Choose the Right Courier for Your Product Type